Pivot-Madagascar/pridec-docker/forecast/input/README.md

 Python scripts are used to FETCH the climate, disease, and geojson data.
 Configuration and external data are provided manually.

-You should have a `.env` file in teh root directory with the following structure:
+You should have a `.env` file in the root directory with the following structure:

 ```
 DHIS2_PRIDEC_URL="YOUR URL"
 TOKEN_DHIS_PRIDEC_MICHELLE="YOUR ACCESS TOKEN"
 PARENT_OU="VtP4BdCeXIo" #corresponds to Ifanadiana
-OU_LEVEL="5" #6=fokontany, 5 = CSB
 DISEASE_CODE="pridec_historic_CSBMalaria" #code of DHIS2 data element you want to predict
 ```

-To fetch all the input data at once, run the following:
+To fetch all the input data from DHIS2 at once, run the following:

 ```
 source .venv/bin/activate